grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Percy was thrown violently against the fairing.

-She immediately dropped to her knees on the deck of the bridge, pushed her short fingers through the gaps in the steel grating, and gripped.
+She immediately dropped to her knees on the deck of the bridge, pushed her stubby fingers through the gaps in the steel grating, and gripped.
 She stuck her head over the hatch hole and looked down to see Hemi's large face looking up at her from a couple of deck-heights below.

 "I don't know!" he yelled before she could ask.
 She could hear him haranguing the deck crew to kill the diesel engines and reverse the propellers.